 snmp-server This command sends a trap when multicast traffic falls beneath the lower threshold enable port-traps atc after a storm control response has been triggered.
-Use the no form to disable this auto-traffic-control action (465) auto-traffic-control alarm-clear-threshold (466)
+Use the no form to disable this multicast-alarm-clear trap.

 [no] snmp-server enable port-traps atc multicast-alarm-clear